 Acrobatics developed over 2,500 years ago in the Wuqiao area of China's Hebei Province.
-As people didn't have television or other electronic inventions, they learned new skills like acrobatics.
+As people didn't have television or other electronic inventions, they learned new skills that developed into complicated acrobatics.
 Using their imaginations, they took everyday objects like tables, chairs, jars, plates and bowls and practiced juggling and balancing with them.
 Acrobatic acts became a feature at celebrations, like harvest festivals.
 Soon the art form caught the attention of emperors who helped spread the acrobats' popularity.
-As their audience grew, acrobats added traditional dance, eye-catching costumes, music and theatrical techniques to their performances to make the experience even more enjoyable.
+As their audience grew, acrobats added traditional dance, eye-catching costumes, music and theatrical techniques to their performances to make the experience even more enjoyable and entertaining.